HackShiv/Cert-Notes/README.md

 # CompTIA-Notes
 My raw notes and practice questions for CompTIA (To Who it may help) 🙏

-# I'll update this repo whilst im studying for a comptia cert or have passed it.
+### I'll update this repo every now and then whilst im studying for a comptia cert or passed it.
 Thanks For understanding. 👍